-Membership Requirement: Membership and/or obtaining membership will be determined by classroom behavior and classroom teacher.
+Membership Requirement: Grades 1-2; Membership and/or obtaining membership will be determined by classroom behavior and try-outs.

-Financial Obligations/Dues: \$5 Membership + Purchase of Jazzy Jr. Hawk's Uniform
+Financial Obligations/Dues: \$10 Membership + Purchase of Jazzy Jr. Hawk's Uniform

-Mission/Purpose: To encouraging all dancers to strive for excellence and enjoy the journey along the way!
+Mission/Purpose: To encouraging all dancers to strive for excellence and develop teamwork and performance skills.